 While water release facilities at Kenney Dam may have many positive environmental benefits, the release of large volumes of water to maintain temperatures during the salmon migration period is a proven management principle.
-Current temperature targets above the confluence of the Stuart River can be achieved with a reduction of water released at below ambient temperatures.
-However, because of the tendency of reduced volumes of water to warm more quickly when exposed to solar radiation and other atmospheric conditions, the water savings will be modest.
+Currently, temperature targets above the confluence of the Stuart River could be achieved with a reduction of water released at below ambient temperatures.
+However, with anticipated atmospheric warming and the tendency of reduced volumes of water to warm more quickly when exposed to solar radiation and other atmospheric conditions, the water savings will be modest.
 Furthermore, when considering of the influence of Stuart River conditions on the lower Nechako River, reduced flows at Finmoore may result in warming of the salmon migration corridor, while temperatures in the upper reaches river are cooled to suboptimal levels.
-Temperature control has many positive benefits but should be evaluated in context with broader interests and in conjunction with reconsideration of the entire Nechako summer temperature management plan.
+Temperature control may have positive benefits but should be evaluated in context with broader interests and in conjunction with reconsideration of the entire Nechako summer temperature management plan.